-Parental leave is a chunk of time an employee can take off if they—or their partner—have just given birth, if they’ve adopted a child, or in some cases, they’ve become a foster parent.
+Parental leave is a chunk of time an employee can take off upon the birth of a child, the adoption of a child, or in some cases, becoming a foster parent.
+It’s available to new mothers and fathers or other primary caregivers.

-Here’s the thing: The bare minimum for leave doesn’t guarantee that employees get to keep their wages or salary while they’re taking time off.
-So, they could be earning zilch while on leave.Imagine going 12 weeks without a single paycheck—while you’re contending with all the intense joy, upheaval, and expense that a baby brings.
-Giving birth costs, on average, $4,500—and that’s with insurance.
-(It can be significantly more expensive if there are complications.)
+Here’s the thing: The bare minimum for leave doesn’t guarantee that employees get wages or a salary while taking time off.
+Going 12 weeks without a paycheck may not be possible.
+According to the Peterson-KFF Health System Tracker, giving birth costs an average of $18,865 with $2,854 in out-of-pocket costs if you have a large group plan for insurance coverage.
+(It can be significantly more expensive if a serious health condition or complications arise).
 That’s why many employers retool their leave packages to allow people to continue earning a salary while they’re out.

-From IKEA to Netflix to small businesses right around the corner, there are tons of companies that offer paid parental leave, even if they’re not required to.
+From IKEA to Netflix to small businesses right around the corner, there are tons of companies that offer paid maternity leave, paid paternity leave, or paid parental leave as a whole, even if they’re not required to.
+So why do they provide it?

 A quick synopsis of parental leave laws

-Today, the US is one of the only developed countries that has no paid parental leave law in place.
-However, we do have something called the Family and Medical Leave Act, or FMLA, which tells employers what they can and can’t do about unpaid leave.
+Today, the US is one of the only developed countries with no paid parental leave law.
+But, the Family and Medical Leave Act (FMLA), which is administered by the US Department of Labor, tells employers what they can and can’t do about unpaid parental leave.

-Specifically, the FMLA requires companies with 50 or more employees (who are located within 75 miles of an office or worksite) that they need to offer new parents up to 12 weeks of unpaid leave over the course of a 12-month period.
+Specifically, the FMLA requires companies with 50 or more employees (located within 75 miles of an office or worksite) to offer new parents up to 12 weeks of unpaid leave over the course of a 12-month period.
 This rule applies to all full-time workers, regardless of their gender, so long as they’ve worked 1,250 hours for their employer prior to taking leave.

 How should I budget for this type of policy?